 Because Central London is very crowded and the air quality is poor, the local government is taking drastic measures to keep traffic and pollution at a minimum.

 There are two charges that directly affect how much Uber drivers make in London: the ULEZ and the Congestion Charge.
 The primary purpose of the Congestion Charge is to reduce traffic during daytime hours, while ULEZ (Ultra Low Emission Zone) is aimed exclusively at improving air quality.
-They’re both imposed in the same area at the moment, but the ULEZ charging zone will be expanded in late 2021.

 If you drive an older petrol car the ULEZ charge is a daily £12.50 expense, valid every day of the year, except on Christmas day.
 If you have a hybrid car with a petrol engine, it must comply with Euro 4 regulations, and diesel hybrids must comply with Euro 5 standards.
 Fully electric cars are exempt from the ULEZ charge.